django-guardian/django-guardian/docs/userguide/performance.md

-# Performance tuning {#performance}
+# Performance tuning

 It is important to remember that by default `django-guardian` uses generic foreign keys to retain relation with any Django model.
-For most cases, it\'s probably good enough, however if we have a lot of queries being spanned and our database seems to be choking it might be a good choice to use *direct* foreign keys.
-Let\'s start with quick overview of how generic solution work and then we will move on to the tuning part.
+For most cases, it's probably good enough, however if we have a lot of queries being spanned and our database seems to be choking it might be a good choice to use *direct* foreign keys.
+Let's start with quick overview of how generic solution work and then we will move on to the tuning part.

 ## Default, generic solution

 `django-guardian` comes with two models:
-`UserObjectPermission`{.interpreted-text role="model"} and
-`GroupObjectPermission`{.interpreted-text role="model"}.
-They both have
-same, generic way of pointing to other models:
+`UserObjectPermission` and `GroupObjectPermission`.
+They both have same, generic way of pointing to other models:

 -   `content_type` field telling what table (model class) target